 If your complaint is urgent because of the COVID-19 situation or for another reason, notify us when you file your complaint.
 Use one of these two methods:

-Many people are filing complaints related to mask wearing.
+Many people are filing complaints related to mask wearing when seeking services.
 Often, people say that they can’t wear a mask because of a disability.
 They say they are denied services as a result.

 The Tribunal will give the parties:

 The Tribunal encourages people to solve these problems by talking to the service provider.
 You can ask a service provider to change their policy.
 Send them the information listed above.

 A case manager will ask the parties if they want to try to resolve the complaint quickly and informally.
 If so, the case manager will help the parties do this.
 If not, the Tribunal will put the complaint in the regular process.

 To show possible discrimination under the Human Rights Code, you must show:

 Some examples of the types of complaints related to mask wearing for COVID-19 that the Tribunal may process are:

 Anyone wishing to file a mask use complaint must start one using a complaint form.